Confluent Cloud API for Connect¶

 echo -n "ABCDEFGPZROVP:z6yyH3LEEWdrAAamfue9mIeTAyocCMjO/oSKzg0UMoXA0x3CXjVglPJHYC/" | base64 HIJKLMNOPYRlBaUk9TNjVWUDp6Nnl5SDNMRUVXQmtQN1lkckFBYW1mdWU5bUllVEF5b2NDTWpPL29TS3pnMFVNb1hBMHgzQ1hq

-You use the Base64 encoded result in the following examples.
+You use the Base64 encoded result in the examples.

 Note